Category Archives: 2014

 A Most Violent Year (2014)

 The best movie of 2014 that has flown under the radar is, without a doubt, J.C.
 Chandor’s (All Is Lost, Margin CallA Most Violent Year.
 As I will mention in the paragraphs below, this movie is subtly fantastic.
 But before I get into the film, I want to talk about Chandor.
 This guy is quietly establishing himself as a master of two crafts.
-A Most Violent Year is just his third movie, but it is the third for which he has directed and written the screenplay.
-And all three films have earned at least 88% fresh on Rotten Tomatoes even though none made more than $8 million at the box office.
-All three movies are unique from one another, and Chandor has already had the opportunity to work with some of the biggest names in Hollywood (Robert Redford, Kevin Spacey, Jeremy Irons, Demi Moore, Stanley Tucci, Oscar Isaac, David Oyelowo, Jessica Chastain, and Albert Brooks).
-He has already signed on Mark Wahlberg to star in his next project.
+A Most Violent Year is just his third movie, but it is the third he has directed and written the screenplay for.
+And all three films have earned at least 88% fresh on Rotten Tomatoes, even though none made more than $8 million at the box office.
+All three movies are unique, and Chandor has already worked with some of the biggest names in Hollywood (Robert Redford, Kevin Spacey, Jeremy Irons, Demi Moore, Stanley Tucci, Oscar Isaac, David Oyelowo, Jessica Chastain, and Albert Brooks).
+He has already signed Mark Wahlberg to star in his next project.
 And while All Is Lost and Margin Call were both unique movie experiences, A Most Violent Year is Chandor’s crowning achievement to date.

 Continue reading A Most Violent Year (2014)